terra-money/mantlemint/README.md

 ## Health check

-`mantlemint` implements a separate `/health` endpoint.
-It is particularly useful if you want to suppress traffics being routed to `mantlemint` nodes still syncing or unavailable due to whatever reason.
+`mantlemint` implements `/health` endpoint.
+It is useful if you want to suppress traffics being routed to `mantlemint` nodes still syncing or unavailable due to whatever reason.

 The endpoint will response:
 - `200 OK` if mantlemint sync status is up-to date (i.e. syncing using websocket from RPC)